interactive-matter/TMC26XStepper/README.rst

 From the datasheet:
  In a constant off time chopper scheme both coil choppers run freely, i.e. are not synchronized.
- The frequency of each chopper mainly depends on the coil current and the position dependant motor coil inductivity, thus it depends on the microstep position.
+ The frequency of each chopper mainly depends on the coil current and the position dependent motor coil inductivity, thus it depends on the microstep position.
 With some motors a slightly audible beat can occur between the chopper frequencies, especially when they are near to each other.
  This typically occurs at a few microstep positions within each quarter wave.
 This effect normally